All right, news roundup, information overload hour.

 They put in an extreme risk protection order.

-Uh judge only saw the written complaint, took away Andy's guns.
+Judge only saw the written complaint, took away Andy's guns.

-When they finally had a hearing, the judge didn't even need to listen to Andy's side of the argument, didn't even need to hear the defense because he said there's no threat here.
+When they finally had a hearing, the judge didn't even need to listen to Andy's side of the argument, didn't even need to hear the defense because he said, there's no threat here.

 Why did you even file this paper?

-Anyway, uh while Andy was disarmed because of this, he ran into a mountain lion outside of his home.
+Anyway, while Andy was disarmed because of this, he ran into a mountain lion outside of his home.

 But Andy would normally, because he lives in rural Oregon and there's mountain lions and bears and other things that are there, he normally would carry a gun with him.

-But because he was disarmed because of the extreme risk protection order, he wasn't able to protect himself.
+But because he was disarmed because of the Extreme Risk Protection Order, he wasn't able to protect himself.

 And there's many cases like that.